Sustainable building codes make progress while education efforts continue

 “We are feeling confident that the codes are going to make a positive impact in our community,” Hoover said.
 “We are also committed to making the building community feel really confident in them, too, and we are committed to providing whatever additional training local builders and architects might feel they need to be really adept at their designs and their building techniques so that they feel just as confident in the codes as we do.”

-Paul Steinwig, with Iron Forest Building Co., said there is a lot of opportunity for continued education with builders, not just on what is required but also why.
+Paul Steinweg, with Iron Forest Building Co., said there is a lot of opportunity for continued education with builders, not just on what is required but also why.
 He said the company has learned a lot throughout the first year already, though he would like a greater understanding of the science behind the code.

-“We’re just trying our best to learn in addition to dealing with a very busy materials world right now,” Steinwig said.
+“We’re just trying our best to learn in addition to dealing with a very busy materials world right now,” Steinweg said.
 “We see the value in it for sure but would like some more time to understand it, to see how it works through a whole project as opposed to hitting Project 1 and trying to figure it out while we’re starting Project 2.

 “It’s a good initiative.
 Obviously, we want to be building smarter; we want to be building greener.”